Vinoth029/bike_sharing_assignment/README.md

 ## Exploratory Data Analysis
 - Count vs Weekday
     - On Weekends, the Non-Registered users are very high.
-    - On weekdays, the Registered users are high
+    - On weekdays, the Registered users are high.

     ![](Graphs/weekdays.png)

 - Count vs Month
     - counts are higher in the middle of the months.
 Especially in case of Non-Registered users.

     ![](Graphs/months.png)

 - Count vs Different Seasons